 The recruitment process is changing.
 Higher education institutions that seek to control potential students’ research processes are missing out on opportunities to create value and build excitement even before those prospects contact them.
-Cory Berntson, Executive Director of Student Recruitment at Wiley Education Services, writes about the need to build a proactive digital recruitment strategy.
+Cory Berntson, Senior Director of New Partnerships at Wiley Education Services, writes about the need to build a proactive digital recruitment strategy.

 Here’s a statistic higher education administrators need to know: over half of potential students research schools for a year or longer before they reach out for more information or apply.
 They’re using search engines, looking through schools’ websites, and reading their social media posts.
 These online interactions with brands are known as “digital touchpoints,” and one study found potential students researching schools came into contact with over 3,000 of them in the six weeks before they filled out a request for information (RFI) form.